pombredanne/bfi/README.md

                           SIZE: 33MB data, 2.8MB index
 ```

-Obviously nothing can compare to BTree for speed O(log n) compared to O(n), but I have included it for reference, particularly to demonstrate the storage overhead and indexing time involved.
-BFI give sub 3ms full table scans which should be adequate for all but the highest performance applications - and it should scale linearly which equates to 47 million records per seconds!
+Obviously nothing can compare to BTree for lookup speed O(log n) compared to O(n), but its insert time is poor and space wise BFI can index 10-30 fields for the same overhead as two BTree fields.
+Sub 3ms lookup times for BFI on this dataset is respectable within an application setting - and it should scale linearly which equates to over 45 million records per seconds (but that needs testing...)!

-BFI is around 50 times faster than SQLite for the full table scans (probably due to mmap) and 30 times faster than a basic MongoDB find({...}).
+Compared to the database full table scans, BFI is around 50 times faster than SQLite and 30 times faster than a basic MongoDB find({...}).
 As with all benchmarks, the comparisons could be optomised but the point of this is to demonstrate the low overhead high performance boost that BFI could give to something like MongoDB.

 Another factor that makes a significant storage impact on NoSQL datasets is that the default primary keys are typically larger than 4 or 8 bytes as used by RDBs - Mongo has managed to squeeze it to 12bytes, other DBs use 20byte UUIDs.
 When using BTree the primary key has to be stored with every value which makes indexes expensive - and often larger than the values indexed.
 BFI stores each primary key only once.
 If we use 12 byte primary keys in the above examples it adds another 8MB, while the BFI datastructure would only grow by 0.8MB.